So, you’ve decided you want to build your own website – but you’ve already found yourself faced with a dilemma: Weebly vs WordPress.

-WordPress has over 55,000 plugins in its Plugin Directory, blowing Weebly’s few hundred clear out the water.
-Just like with WordPress’ themes, this collection is made up of plugins built by a range of people – so it’s to be expected that some are of better quality than others.
+WordPress has over 58,000 plugins in its Plugin Directory, blowing Weebly’s few hundred clear out of the water.
+Just like with WordPress themes, this collection is made up of plugins built by a range of people – so it’s to be expected that some are of better quality than others.

-It’s not as simple to install a plugin to your WordPress site as it is to install an app in Weebly.
+It’s not as simple to install a plugin to your WordPress site as it is to install an app on Weebly.
 You shouldn’t struggle to install plugins, but it’s not so easy as a couple of clicks – you’ll usually need to go to your WordPress admin dashboard to install and activate your chosen plugin.
-Not rocket science, but not a three second job either.
+Not rocket science, but not a three-second job either.